LauraAllObe/LauraAllObe/README.md

 **/fat32filesystem:** basic fat32 file system image manipulation in C
 ___
 ## About My Repositories and Programming Experience:
-🐻 I’m currently working on a fat32 little endian file system in C and on moving and refining my previous projects, such as by adding demonstration videos.
+🐻 I’m currently working on a full-stack capstone group project in javascript and refining my previous projects, such as by adding demonstration videos.

 💼 I have already learned C++ (which covered basic syntax, Dynamic Memory Allocation, inheritance, and Aggregation and